Iliyan0411/Functional-programming/README.md

-Programs from FPR seminar, tests and homeworks.
+Programs from FP seminar, tests and homeworks.